cktang88/netflix-queue/README.md

 - uses lowDB to persist data as JSON
 - uses TMDB's API to enrich data

+- NOTE: whenever editing, use https://www.textcompare.org/csv/ to compare output CSV files for diffs.

-// TODO: get video and movie details from TMDB
+// TODO: get video and movie details from TMDB?